opea-project/GenAIExamples/ChatQnA/README.md

 ### Quick Start: 1.Prepare Docker Image

-Currently we support two ways of deploying ChatQnA services with docker compose:
+Currently we support two ways of deploying ChatQnA services with Docker Compose:

 Using the docker image on `docker hub`: